Angular vs AngularJS: A Complete In-Depth Comparison

-Over the last five years, AngularJS has evolved by a great extent.
+Over the last five years, AngularJS has evolved to a great extent.
 It has made advancement from AngularJS to Angular and higher versions.
-In other words, it’s vital to know how Angular vs AngularJS differ for development purposes.
+In other words, it’s vital to know how Angular vs AngularJS differs for development purposes.

 What is AngularJS?

 Angular is an open-source TypeScript based framework.
 This framework can create front-end web applications.

 With the passage of time, AngularJS has become rather popular.
 In fact, more and more features are getting added to its core.
 This has resulted in the creation of a new framework called Angular 2.
 Be that as it may, the term commonly used for this framework is simply Angular.

 Angular offers a massive change from AngularJS.
 The language, as well as the basic architecture, is now different.
 However, developers can use any one version of the framework without issue.
 In other words, you can use anyone for developing any web app project.

 Nonetheless, it is a good idea to close look into Angular vs AngularJS.

 The architecture of AngularJS works on the Model-View-Controller (MVC) design.
 The MVC model is the key component for expressing the behavior of the app.
 It manages data, logic, and rules.

 On the other hand, Angular is made up of its components and directives.
 It works with the application’s view and page logic.
 Additionally, it comes with two types of directives: Structural and Attributive.